voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-String.
-It defines the location of file with the nfs export resources used by the nfs server.
+It defines the location of file with the NFS export resources used by the NFS server.

 Default value: `$nfs::params::exports_file`